4levity/crossoff/README.md

 to stop new sales on Brown Paper Tickets, then download his final list of attendees and load them into the database.

+## Setup for Testing and Evaluation ##

+You can test the system end-to-end on a laptop.
+Using a physical Android device is optional.
+First, get the server running from the instructions in **crossoff-server/README.md** .
+Next, follow the instructions in **Crossoff/README.md** to get the Android app running on a real or virtual Android device.

+Note that if you are using Android Virtual Device, the easiest way to make everything work is to run the virtual device on the same computer that crossoff-server is running on.

 ## Setup in the Wild ##

 A basic setup at an event would look like the following.
-Once it is set up it should "just work" due to the magic of hard-coded IP addresses and a complete lack of built-in security - the only security is provided by WPA2, and by not connecting anything else to the ticket validation network.
+Once it is set up it should "just work" due to the magic of hard-coded IP addresses and a complete lack of built-in security - the only security is provided by WPA2, and by not connecting anything else to your ticket validation network.

 * One WiFi router configured as follows:
   * Router IP address 10.0.2.1